 “Industries like education, tourism and healthcare, also play a role in the process of choosing a home.
 For example, the presence of good schools and colleges, can encourage parents to shift to the locality, for the sake of their children.
 Similarly, a healthy tourism industry, can give rise to hotels and smaller guest houses across the city,” suggests Snehal Mantri, director HR, marketing, Mantri Developers Pvt Ltd.

 Promising locations in Hyderabad

 Housing is relatively affordable in Hyderabad, compared to other metros, points out Nibhrant Shah, founder and CEO, Isprava.
-In the past, land prices remained stable due to the political uncertainty.
+In the past, land price trends in Hyderabad remained stable due to the political uncertainty.
 “However, with political stability and the creation of the new state of Telangana, Hyderabad can now expect large investments in its property market in the near future.
 Places like Srisailam Highway, located in the southern part of Hyderabad, IT-oriented areas like HITEC City, Gachibowli, Manikonda and Kukatpally, are bustling with real estate activity,” adds Shah.
 West Hyderabad holds immense real estate potential, due its connectivity to the rest of the city, along with the proximity to various social and civic amenities.

 Growth prospects of Hyderabad’s residential realty market

 Mantri cites several developments that she says augur well, for the growth of the residential and commercial real estate market in Hyderabad:

 - “The government has taken several pro-active steps, to attract major international companies to Hyderabad, like improving the ease of doing business, creating better connectivity across the city through the SRDP, metro, MMTS, etc., and setting up various infrastructure facilities.
 The introduction of TS-IPASS, ICT policy and life sciences policy, have also boosted growth.